yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 ## Publish For Specific Types

-Alternatively, a service can be hosted under specific types instead of querying all the interfaces it implements, This can be achieved with the {{Publish}} method as well:
+Alternatively, a service can be hosted under specific types instead of querying all the interfaces it implements, This can be achieved with the `Publish` method as well:

 {code:java}
 DomainServiceHost.Host.Publish(new DataProcessor(), typeof(IDataProcessor), typeof(IMyService));